 This is a very brief description of what the LST is comprised of, and each components functions.

-Custom SOLO I float: this float was modified with a different motor to hover in shallower waters than traditional SOLO floats.
+Custom SOLO I float: this float was modified with a different gearmotor to (faster/lower pressure) hover in shallower waters than traditional SOLO floats.
 The SOLO computer takes care of the following tasks:

 Control of buoyancy engine and subsequently depth

 Stores and executes all profile parameters ( number of dives, depth, hover time)

+Fill/empty surfacing air bladder

 Controls Iridium and GPS comms when surfacing